 AmaDara Ship Review

 The 2015-built AmaDara offers some of the most luxurious amenities available on river cruises along the exotic Mekong River between Cambodia and Vietnam.
-At 302 feet in length, AmaWaterways‘ new AmaDara features 48 staterooms and 14 elegantly furnished suites accented with traditional touches for a river cruise experience that is as unique and sumptuous as the regions she sails.
+At 302 feet in length, AmaWaterways‘ new AmaDara features 62 staterooms, 14 being elegantly furnished suites accented with traditional touches for a river cruise experience that is as unique and sumptuous as the regions she sails.

-All staterooms aboard AmaDara are outside and ninety percent of these feature private balconies.
+All staterooms aboard AmaDara are outside and staterooms and suites feature twin-balconies.
 All staterooms have a sitting area, writing desk, shower with bathrobe and slippers, a hairdryer, mini-bar, and an in-stateroom television.
 Sporting interior design that could best be described as a modern take on old world elegance, these staterooms are some of the nicest on the Mekong – period.

 There are five stateroom categories aboard AmaDara: